Controller#

 Below is a list of all available methods:

-• clear_screen – Clears the whole screen.
+• clear_screen — Clears the Controller screen.

 Getters — Read button states and joystick positions.